 “Datos Que Usted Debe Conocer Acerca Del Embalsamamiento”

 El embalsamar un cadaver es la base sobre la cual se sostiene la estructura completa del Servico Funeral Norte Americano.
 Es la base que permite al Funerario venderle al doliente mercancia costosa (que tambien provee a dicho establecimiento con un margen de ganancias exhorbitante).
 Read more

 My father, Hugo L Black, died in 1971.
 At that time he was 85 years old and the second longest sitting Associate Justice in the history of the United States Supreme Court, having sat on the Court for nearly 35 years.
+An avid tennis player, he served on his two beloved courts—the Supreme Court and the tennis court— until a few months before his death.
 Read more

 A few congregations, however, have continued their participatory heritage, and there appears to be a growing interest among others to return to active involvement.
 Read more

 Among the many issues at hand when a loved one dies there are two important ones to decide: planning for the timely disposition of the body and commemorating the life that was lived.
 When you can separate those two activities, you have a great many more options, both in kind and in cost.
 Read more

 What is embalming?

 Embalming is a physically invasive process, in which special devices are implanted and embalming fluids are injected into the body to temporarily slow its decomposition.
 The goal is to preserve the body to make it suitable for public display at a funeral, for long-distance transportation, or for medical or scientific purposes such as anatomical research.
 Read more